Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 who often had to sit for an entire day.

-which would be busy hubs with many apprentices coming and going,
+day as opposed to the larger commercial studios which would be busy hubs with many

-the family vibe really brought out the best in the subjects.
+apprentices coming and going the family vibe really brought out the best in the

-Oh there were dogs there.
-Well they should have painted them.
+with the large studios oh there were dogs there yeah they should have painted

 visited her studio at least twice and complimented Beale's works.

-made note of the visits in one of his books, writing,
+We know this because Mary's husband Charles made note of the visits in one of his books writing,

 Several of them he much commended,

-and upon observation said Mrs Beale was much improved in her painting.
+and upon observation said Mrs. Beale was much improved in her painting.

 he's also writing down who complimented us.